Saint-Julien-le-Pauvre: History

-Saint-Julien-le-Pauvre was designed in the conservative tradition prevalent during the rule of King Louis the Younger.
+Saint-Julien-le-Pauvre was begun during the creation of Gothic style under the rule of King Louis the Younger, showing that the same principles of a style, under different economical conditions, can have different outcomes.
 The only one of the city's twelfth-century parish churches to have endured, it was never completed in its original design: the choir area was intended to be three stories high, and the clerestory is an incomplete triforium; the nave was supposed to be covered by sexpartite vaults, which were replaced by a wooden roof and, after the 17th century, by a new system of vaults; and, of a tower meant to stand on the church's southern side, only the staircase was begun.
 The eastern apses use material from an older building.

 The church was closely associated with the nearby School of the Cathedral of Notre-Dame, and then University of Paris, or Sorbonne College whose charter was confirmed by the Pope in 1215.
 For three centuries the parishioners of the church included the students and the eminent scholars of the university, including Dante and Thomas Aquinas, and the church was used as the meeting place for college assemblies.

 In the 17th century Cardinal Richelieu transferred the Sorbonne to a new campus and built a new chapel. the Saint Julien church entered a long decline.
-Two of the original bays in the nave were demolished, and a northwestern facade was added.
-The northern aisle was preserved, and two of its bays serves as a sacristy.
+The upper part of the nave was rebuilt, using a non-Romanesque cross section of the barrel vault.
+The two western bays in the nave were demolished, and a northwestern facade was added.
+The northern aisle was preserved with its Gothic rib vaults, and two of its bays serve as a sacristy.
 In 1655 the church was downgraded to the status of a simple parish church.

 During the French Revolution, the church was closed and building was used as a storage depot for salt.
-It was isted for demolition, and suffered more damage as a result.
+It was listed for demolition, and suffered more damage as a result.
 The building was not returned to the Catholic Church until 1826.
 It underwent restoration under the direction of architect Franz Christian Gau.

 In 1889 the church was assigned to the worshippers of the Melkite Greek Catholic Church, dependent upon the Patriarch of Antioch.
 The boiling was modified, with the addition of icons and an iconostasis between the choir and nave, the accommodate the new worshippers.